SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/about.md

 ### Why We Developed b2c-crm-sync
 [b2c-crm-sync](https://sfb2csa.link/b2c-crm-sync) was developed to accomplish a number of common goals shared by Architect Success and Architects across Salesforce and ecosystem partners:

-- Raise the floor on which Partners, Customers, and Salesforce Archtiects design and deliver multi-cloud customer experiences.
+- Raise the floor on which Partners, Customers, and Salesforce Architects design and deliver multi-cloud customer experiences.
-- Operationalize the B2C Customer Data Strategy evangelized by the [B2C Solution Architect Program](https://sfb2csa.link/resources) and Integrated Customer Experiences teams (authors of the [Salesforce Customer 360 Guides](https://sfb2csa.link/guides).
+- Operationalize the B2C Customer Data Strategy evangelized by the [B2C Solution Architect Program](https://sfb2csa.link/resources) and Integrated Customer Experiences teams (authors of the [Salesforce Customer 360 Guides](https://sfb2csa.link/guides)).
 - Provide a contemporary and extensible POV on how to integrate B2C Commerce and the Salesforce Platform -- leveraging declarative tools and capabilities to facilitate the integration.
 - Simplify the setup and deployment process for this multi-cloud enablement solution by baking CI-based deployment tooling into the solution that eliminates the manual configuration normally required.
 - Share a service-framework that can be used to progressively identify anonymous and registered B2C Commerce Customers -- and synchronize those customer profiles with corresponding Salesforce Platform Contacts and Marketing Cloud Subscriber records.